Wellington Regional Children's Hospital Playscape

 By designerwebsites - Thursday 5th November 2020

-Lions International raise $500,000 to fund a rehabilitative Playscape for new Wellington Regional Children’s Hospital.
+Lions Clubs raise $500,000 to fund a rehabilitative Playscape for new Wellington Regional Children’s Hospital.

 Wellington Hospitals Foundation has been working alongside Lions Clubs International throughout our region and is thrilled to announce that Lions Clubs members have raised an extraordinary $500,000, to fund the new Wellington Regional Children’s Hospital outdoor rehabilitative Playscape.
 Lions Clubs from Taranaki/Gisborne down to the South Island including, Nelson/Marlborough, Canterbury and the West Coast have come together over the last 2 years in a mammoth fundraising effort across their communities.
 Thank you to the Lions Club of Karori, for volunteering to be the “Lead Club” for the project.
 Lions would also like to thank the members of the public, who have supported all the fundraising for this wonderful project.